You can see below this section for facts about the sun itself and a video showing you how the sun sees you!

 About the sun

 The light from the sun has a strong effect on mood and we know that people feel better when the sun shines.
 In particular, those suffering from Seasonal Affective Disorder (SAD) show an improvement in the summer months.
 Sunlight also acts on the skin to produce vitamin D, which is essential for good health, in particular to maintain healthy bones.
+It must also be acknowledged that some people feel better if they have a tan.
+Our understanding of the sun, its benefits and possible negative effects from excessive exposure has grown over recent years.
+Most health experts consider the development of a tan to be an indication that the skin has been damaged and is trying to protect itself against further damage.

 Most of the damage from the sun comes from UV (ultra violet) rays - UVA and UVB.